ripienaar/gwtf/README.md

     Items: 1 / 2

 The _C_ and _D_ flags indicate that item 0 is Closed while item 1 has a full Description that you can view with the show command.
-There is also a _L_ flag that indicate an item has work log items.
+There are also a _L_ flag that indicate an item has work log items and _O_ that means it's overdue.

 There's a short summary mode ideal for using in your login scripts: